-Lanzarote has a Subtropical Desert climate with average daytime temperatures ranging from about 21°C in January to 29°C in August.
+Lanzarote has a Subtropical Desert climate with average maximum daytime temperatures ranging from about 21°C in January to 29°C in August.
 The island receives, on average, just 18 days of rain per year, making it a very popular destination for sun-seekers.

-Volcanic in original, large areas of the island are dominated by volcanic scenery; the spectacular Montañas del Fuego were created during the eruptions that took place between 1730 and 1736 when over 100 volcanoes erupted and devastating a large part of the South-west of the island.
+The island is dominated by volcanic scenery: the spectacular Montañas del Fuego were created during the eruptions that took place between 1730 and 1736 when over 100 volcanoes erupted – devastating a large part of the South-west of the island.
 Even today, temperatures just below the surface reach over 400°C.